nikhildoifode/NLP_project/README.md

 ## Train & Test

 > NOTE: The training step is not required if you just want to test the system on proposed model (since the required model is already included in the project directory).
-You can just run the test command in this case.
+You can just run the test command in that case.

 To train the system run the following command: